Journal of Samuel Kiechel

 The Royal Exchange was founded in 1565 by Thomas Gresham.
 The building was modelled on the Antwerp Exchange.

-The crossroad of Cornhill, Poultry and Lombard Street with the Royal Exchange on the right and the Stocks Market on the left
+The crossroad of Cornhill, Poultry and Lombard Street, with the Royal Exchange on the right, St. Mary Woolchurch in the centre and the Stocks Market on the left (Map of Early Modern London)

-Following his route to the inn, Samuel Kiechel would have walked along Lombard Street until he reached a major crossroad in London.
-The east-west thoroughfare, with Cornhill Street to the east and Poultry to the west, met Threadneedle Street from the north and Lombard Street from the south.
-To his left, Kiechel would see St. Mary Woolchurch, and as he walked past it into Poultry, he would pass the Stocks Market where meat and produce were sold.
+Following Lombard Street, our traveller reached a major crossroads in London.
+The east-west route, with Cornhill Street to the east and Poultry to the west, intersected with Threadneedle Street from the north and Lombard Street from the south.
+To his left, Kiechel would have seen St. Mary Woolchurch, and as he walked past it into Poultry, he would pass the Stocks Market, where stalls sold meat and fish.
+As the name suggests, poultry was sold in the street.

 The Stocks, 1598

-Soon, Poultry would open up onto Cheapside Street.
-According to John Stow, Cheapside derived its name from a market called West Cheping.
-It was the central marketplace and the widest street in London, as well as the wealthiest street, lined with the shops and houses of merchants and goldsmiths on both sides.
-Most of those houses were three or four stories high.9
+Soon, Poultry led into Cheapside.
+According to John Stow, Cheapside got its name from a market called West Cheping.
+It was the main market and the widest street in London, as well as the most prosperous, lined with shops and houses belonging to merchants and goldsmiths on both sides.
+Most of those houses stood three or four storeys high.14

-At the eastern end of Cheapside, where Kiechel entered, stood the Great Conduit and Mercers’ Hall.
+At the eastern end of Cheapside, where Kiechel entered, stood the Great Conduit in the middle of the street and the Mercers’ Hall on his right.
 The Great Conduit was a fountain connected to underground channels and pipes that supplied the city with drinking water.
-It was constructed in the mid-thirteenth century, and the channels were later extended into other parts of the city.
-Another fountain, the Standard, stood further west on Cheapside.10
+It had been built in the mid-thirteenth century, with the underground channels later extended into other parts of the city.16

-Past the Mercers’ Hall, Samuel Kiechel would have turned right into Ironmonger Lane, where metalworkers lived.11 Walking down this lane, he soon found himself in front of the Guildhall, London’s town hall and the administrative heart of the city.
-On the right side of the Guildhall was Basinghall Street, lined with merchants’ houses.
-Between the Halls of the Girdlers and the Weavers, two of the livery companies of London, and opposite the church of St Michael Bassishaw, was the White Bear Inn.
+At the western end of Cheapside stood the Little Conduit, another fountain, and the gate to St. Paul’s Churchyard.
+However, Samuel Kiechel would have turned right into Ironmonger Lane behind the Mercers’ Hall.
+As the name suggests, metalworkers had their houses and shops in Ironmonger Lane.18 Walking down this street, our traveller soon found himself in front of the Guildhall, London’s town hall and the administrative centre of the city.
+To the right of the Guildhall was Basinghall Street, lined with merchants’ houses.
+Between the Halls of the Girdlers and the Weavers, two of London’s livery companies, and opposite the church of St. Michael Bassishaw, stood the White Bear Inn.

-Much like in our time, foreign travellers often gravitated towards specific, well-known inns and hostelries owned by countrymen.
-Language barriers did not exist in those establishments; information and advice about the city could be shared, and occasionally, guided tours to notable attractions were organised.
-These inns allowed travellers to find companions to spend time with or travel alongside.
+As in our time, foreign travellers often gravitated towards inns and hostels well known for accommodating visitors from other countries.
+Language barriers did not exist in those establishments; information and advice about the city could be shared, and sometimes guided tours to notable attractions were arranged.
+These inns provided travellers with opportunities to find companions to spend time with or travel alongside.
 Like modern tourists, early modern travellers sought the company of fellow countrymen.
 For visitors from Germany, the White Bear Inn in London was one such place.

-Close to the Guildhall and Cheapside, the inn was situated in an affluent area of the city.
-According to Kiechel, its guests were mainly German travellers from noble families or, like our traveller, prosperous merchant families.
-In the inn, Kiechel found companions to occupy his time in London and explore the city’s attractions.
+Near the Guildhall and Cheapside, the inn was located in a wealthy part of the city.
+According to Kiechel, its guests were mainly German travellers from noble families or, like our traveller, successful merchant families.
+At the inn, Kiechel met companions to pass the time in London and explore the city’s sights.

 Illustrations & References